-Choosing a method by which you will manage all of the widgets and other pieces and parts in your inventory is a very important decision that every small to midsize business owner has to make.
+Choosing a method by which you will manage all of the various items and parts in your inventory is a very important decision that every small to midsize business owner has to make.
 And it will determine a lot about how your business operates.
-Whatever type of inventory management you choose, it is important to have the facts about it and then use it as consistently as possible from that point on.
+Whatever type of inventory management you choose, it is important to have the facts about it and then use it as consistently as possible across your organization.
 So let’s give you the facts on the two main types of inventory management: Perpetual and Periodic.

 Two common methods of managing inventory are Periodic and Perpetual.
 Choosing which one to use is vital to the success of your business.
 The main difference between the two inventory control systems is how often inventory data is updated.